mozilla/pkipolicy/rootstore/policy.md

     fraudulent use.

-To request that its certificate(s) be added to the default set a CA should submit a formal request by submitting a [bug report][CA-Cert-Bug] into the mozilla.org Bugzilla system, filed against the "CA Certificates" component of the "mozilla.org" product.
+To request that its certificate(s) be added to the default set a CA SHOULD submit a formal request by submitting a [bug report][CA-Cert-Bug] into the mozilla.org Bugzilla system, filed against the "CA Certificates" component of the "mozilla.org" product.
 Mozilla’s wiki page, [Applying for root inclusion in Mozilla products][How-To-Apply], provides further details about how to submit a formal request.
-The request must be made by an authorized representative of the subject CA, and should include the following:
+The request MUST be made by an authorized representative of the subject CA, and MUST include the following:

 1.  the certificate data (or links to the data) for the CA certificate(s) requested for inclusion;